aborger/Marsha/docs/guides/introduction.rst

 The results of this flight were inconclusive at no fault of the artificial intelligence software, but due to complex project management problems.

-- `Read more about the artificial intelligence software for the 2022 flight.`: https://drive.google.com/file/d/16puG0EUAEeprjh0N5W_qU4mVsE8ddA2B/view?usp=sharing
+- `Read more about the artificial intelligence software for the 2022 flight.`_

 - `Read more about the results of the flight.`

 .. _`TD3 algorithm`: https://spinningup.openai.com/en/latest/algorithms/td3.html

+.. _`Read more about the artificial intelligence software for the 2022 flight.`: https://drive.google.com/file/d/16puG0EUAEeprjh0N5W_qU4mVsE8ddA2B/view?usp=sharing

 Marsha 2023